-WASHINGTON, DC – U.S. Rep. Al Lawson (FL-05) today released the following statement on the Trump Administration’s family separation policy:
+WASHINGTON DC – U.S. Rep. Al Lawson (FL05) released the following statement regarding the government shutdown:

 WASHINGTON DC –Today, U.S. Rep. Al Lawson (FL05) participated in the Congressional Black Caucus (CBC) ceremonial swearing-in for current and newly-elected CBC members of the 116th Congress.
 Lawson was one of 55 members who took the oath of office – the largest in the CBC’s history.